 Tube: Hammersmith Station

-Following last year's sell-out success, Raymond Briggs' famous Christmas story returns to the Lyric for Chrismas 2013.
+Returning to the Lyric for a third Christmas run, for two years of sell-out success, Raymond Briggs' famous Christmas story returns to the smallest stage of the Hammersmith theatre in 2014.
 Created by the London-born author and illustrator in 1973, Briggs' Father Christmas is as enchanting as it was 40 years ago, portraying Santa as a rather grumpy, discontented figure.
 In this adaptation presented by Pins and Needles the popular children's tale is told using puppet theatre and live music to create a wonderful seasonal outing for those under 6.
 Barry McCarthy, who plays the lead as, "a homely, flesh and blood old chap who snores, feels cold, goes to the loo..."
 (The Stage), reprises his role as Father Christmas.

 Tube: London Bridge Station